gabrielhurley/js-openclient/README.md

 # An Opinionated Client for RESTful APIs #

-This project aims to provide a very opinionated core client which can be used in either node.js or in the browser to communicate with a RESTful APIs, including but not limited to any OpenStack-compatible API.
+This project aims to provide a very opinionated core client which can be used in either node.js or in the browser (browser support not yet complete) to communicate with a RESTful APIs, including but not limited to any OpenStack-compatible API.

 The aims of this project are very specific: